AleksandraRolka/master-thesis/README.md

-# Master's thesis
+## Master's thesis

-Repository contains master's project.
+---

+The repository contains the master's project which main goal is to create a DNN model which classifies Twitter's user account whether it is a bot or a human user account.